appwrite/awesome-appwrite/README.md

 * **Chatwrite** -- A simple, no-login chat app made with Appwrite and React.
 [Source Code](https://github.com/DarthFloopy/Chatwrite)

 * **Real-Time CMS using React + Appwrite Real-Time API** - A blogging app to demonstrate how Appwrite's Real-time Service can be used to make CMS changes instant [Source Code](https://bitbucket.org/generic-team-name-23/real-time-cms/src/master/)

+* **useMindmap** - useMindmap is a mind mapping tool for individuals and teams to put their ideas or projects or whatever else a mind map can be used for.
+Built with React and Appwrite.
+[Source Code](https://github.com/benweier/use-mind-map)

 ### Svelte
 * **OmniaWrite** - OmniaWrite is a next-generation plain text editor engineered for creative writing.
 It is perfect for writing novels, lyrics, poems, essays, drafts and screenplays.
 [Source Code](https://github.com/TorstenDittmann/OmniaWrite), [Blog Post](https://omniawrite.com/posts/update-1-0-0)